kitchell/DeepLearningTutorial_LBspectrum/MLP.md

 Please see the Keras documentation for information on the others.

+The more hidden units (nodes) you have, the more complex representations that can be learned, however this can lead to over fitting on the training data.
+The network may learn patterns you don't want it to learn, patterns only specific to the training data.

 ### Dropout Layer

 You may also need a **Dropout** layer.
 A **Dropout** layer helps prevent overfitting of the data.
 It randomly sets a fraction (defined by the user) of the input to 0 at each update during training.
 [Keras documenation on Dropout](https://keras.io/layers/core/#dropout) and [detailed information on Dropout](http://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf).
 Dropout layers are not required, however they are helpful.